 Nera Shefer is a Shareholder in the firm's Immigration Group.
 Mrs. Shefer has successfully represented foreign citizens in their visa applications as investors, individuals with extraordinary and exceptional abilities in different disciplines and fields, talent, group performance and more.
 Likewise, Mrs. Shefer has represented US companies in their petitions for temporary and permanent professional and skilled workers, as well as affiliates and subsidiary of foreign companies in their transfers of their essential employees and special knowledge personnel to the US.
 As part of her immigration practice, Mrs. Shefer has also lobbied important issues for the community such, as temporary and permanent immigration benefits for the undocumented youth arriving to the US while being minors.

-Presently, Mrs. Shefer represents clients in connection with a broad range of business immigration matters, including, but not limited, to: employment immigration, investment treaty E2 & E1 visas, transferee executive visa L1A, special knowledge employee visa LIB, professional or skilled worker visa HlB, religious personnel visa R, artists and performers visas 0 & P, trainee visas H3 & J1, green card through employment (EB5 1M investment, labor certification (PERM), EB1 extraordinary ability, EB2 exceptional ability or advanced degree), family immigration & petitions (spouses of US citizens and residents, children of US citizens and resident, parents of US citizens, and siblings of US citizens), green card through family (adjustment of status and consular processing), U & VAWA petitions, DACA and naturalizations.
+Presently, Mrs. Shefer represents clients in connection with a broad range of business immigration matters, including, but not limited, to: employment immigration, investment treaty E2 & E1 visas, transferee executive visa L1A, special knowledge employee visa LIB, professional or skilled worker visa H1B, religious personnel visa R, artists and performers visas 0 & P, trainee visas H3 & J1.
+Mrs. Shefer has also represented investors in EB5 visas ($1M and $500K regional centers), obtaining permanent residence for them through the investment of targeted employment areas and government-approved real estate projects developed by the private sector.
+In addition, she has been successful in obtaining green card through employment labor certification (PERM), EB1 extraordinary ability, EB2 exceptional ability or advanced degree, family immigration & petitions (spouses of US citizens and residents, children of US citizens and resident, parents of US citizens, and siblings of US citizens), green card through family (adjustment of status and consular processing), U & VAWA petitions, DACA and naturalizations.
 Mrs. Shefer’s practice also includes administrative appeals and federal litigation through writ of mandamus.

 For her community involvement and achievements, Mrs. Shefer has been the recipient of a U.S. Congressional recognition.
 In the Spring of 2012, Mrs. Shefer won the first DACA benefit for an undocumented youth living in the US and her case became precedence for the Executive Action issued by President Obama in the summer of 2012, which adopted DACA as an exclusive immigration benefit for undocumented youth who arrived to the US while being minors.
 DACA allows them to stay legally in the U.S. while obtaining a work permit, a driver’s license and a social security number.
 The immigration benefits available through DACA, allow adolescents to attend college and procure a job; today, more than one million young adults have applied and obtained DACA.
 But perhaps, the most significant social impact of DACA is that it reignited public awareness of the need for an immigration reform.